saulugo/statistical_inference/project/si_project.md

 ---

 #Overview
 The purpose of this report is to compare the **Exponential Distribution** to the **Central Limit Theorem**.
-Using a Simulation, it will be shown that the distribution of averages of n number of random exponential variables becomes that of an standard nomral as n sample size increases.
+Using a Simulation, it will be shown that the distribution of averages of n number of random exponential variables becomes that of an standard normal as n sample size increases.
 This is exactly what the Central Limit Theorem states.

 #Simulations
 To study the exponential distribution, let's first compare the distribution of **10000** random exponentials with the distribution of 40 averages of random exponentials: